MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 > [!div class="mx-imgBorder"]
 > ![](media/add-permissions.png "Add permissions")

-- First, find the person to whom you want to give permission. **Type a name in the *Select* field**:
+- First, find the person to whom you want to give a permission. **Type this person's name in the *Select* field**:

 > [!div class="mx-imgBorder"]
 > ![](media/permissions-roles.png "Enter a name")

 - Then, **choose a role** for that person as shown above.

 - Lastly, select **Save** in the bottom right corner of the panel.
 The instance that you are using will be automatically shared with the user for whom you have defined the permission.
-This user will be able to enter the Customer 360 app and perform actions according to the role that you have specified.
+This user will be able to enter the Customer 360 app and perform actions according to the role that you have specified (as expl

 ### Viewing current permissions
-After selecting **Save**, you can view all the permissions that were given in this page:
+After selecting **Save**, you can utilize the following screen to explore all the permissions that were given to date:

 > [!div class="mx-imgBorder"]
 > ![](media/permissions.png "Permissions")